Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Continuous Query Optimization: General Mobile Entities

 \begin{lemma} Over any time interval $T$ in which the refined BucketScheme$[x]$ makes $3|\E|$ queries, $\phi_{\E,x}(T) = \Omega(|\E|) $.
 Furthermore, at any time the query granularity is inversely proportional to the stationary query demand. \end{lemma}

 Combining Lemma~\ref{lem:totalqueryanalysis2} and Corollary~\ref{cor:mobilePlyLB}, we reach our main result:

-\begin{restatable}{theorem}{ThmFullAdaptive} The refined BucketScheme$[(1 + \beta)x]$ maintains uncertainty degree (and hence uncertainty ply) at most $(1 + \beta)x$ and, over all sufficiently large time intervals $T$, is competitive, in terms of total queries over $T$ or some small shift $\overrightarrow{T}$ of $T$, with any query scheme that maintains uncertainty ply at most $x$ over $T \cup \overrightarrow{T}$.
-The competitive factor is (i) $O(x)$, when $\beta=0$, and (ii) $O(\frac{1+ \beta}{\beta})$, when $\beta >0$.
-Furthermore, at all times it uses query granularity that is inversely proportional to the stationary frequency demand.
+\begin{restatable}{theorem}{ThmFullAdaptive} For any $\Delta$, $0 \le \Delta \le x$, the refined BucketScheme$[x\!+\!\Delta]$ maintains uncertainty degree at most $x\!+\!\Delta$ and, over all sufficiently large time intervals $T$, is competitive, in terms of total queries over $T$ or some small shift $\overrightarrow{T}$ of $T$, with any query scheme that maintains uncertainty ply at most $x$ over $T \cup \overrightarrow{T}$.
+The competitive factor is $O(\frac{x\!+\!\Delta}{1\!+\!\Delta})$.
+Furthermore, at all times it uses query granularity that is inversely proportional to the stationary frequency demand. \end{restatable}